 Before leaving for Tokyo, we scheduled a Tokyo Day Tour: Meiji Shrine, Asakusa Temple and Tokyo Bay Cruise.
-Searching for breakfast at Shinjuku-Obuku Station, we follow the scent of sweet, freshly baked breads to a bakery.
-Unable to read the Japanese labels, we choose two mystery pastries, and continue to the Hyatt Regency Hotel to be picked up by our transfer bus.
-From there, we ride to Hamamatsucho Bus Terminal, meet our guide, Meena, and board our Hato tour bus.
-On our way to Meiji Shrine, we pass the red and white replica of the Eiffel Tower and Asahi Beer Headquarters while Meena teaches us the three P’s of Japanese lifestyle: patient, polite, and punctual.
+We are picked up by our transfer bus at the Hyatt Regency Hotel.
+We ride to the Hamamatsucho Bus Terminal to board our Hato tour bus.
+On our way to Meiji Shrine, we pass the red and white replica of the Eiffel Tower, Tokyo Tower, and Asahi Beer Headquarters.

-We enter the shrine through two large, wooden torii gates, separating everyday life from sacred life to the purification area.
-Following Meena’s instructions, I pick up the wooden ladle and fill it with water.
+We enter Meji Shrine through two large, wooden torii gates, separating everyday life from sacred life to the purification area.
+I pick up the wooden ladle and fill it with water.
 First, I pour water over my left hand and then my right.
-Next, to cleanse my mouth I form a cup with my left hand holding enough water from the ladle to take a sip.
-I swish it around in my mouth, and spit.
+Next, I form a cup with my left hand holding enough water from the ladle to take a sip.
+I swish it around and spit it out to cleanse my mouth.
 Finally, I hold the ladle upright causing the remaining water to run down the handle, purifying it for the next person.
 The water used during the purification falls onto the ground allowing the water in the fountain to remain pure.

 After our cleansing, we walk to a structure resembling a large wooden pallet covered in tiny papers.
-Meena explains, visitors can purchase a fortune for a small fee, but only about forty percent are good.
-The papers we see are bad fortunes left at the shrine while the good fortunes are kept by the recipient.
-Not feeling overly lucky, after a fifty percent success with this morning’s choice in breakfast pastries we don’t purchase a fortune.
+Visitors can purchase a fortune for a small fee, but only about forty percent are good.
+Bad fortunes are left behind at the shrine while good fortunes are kept by the recipient.

 Imperial Palace Garden East

-After touring Meji Shrine, we board the Hato bus and make our way to the Imperial Palace Garden East.
-Passing the National Diet Building, Meena explains this is not a meeting place of healthy dishes, but an important government building in Tokyo.
+After touring Meji Shrine, we board the Hato bus to the Imperial Palace Garden East.
+Passing the National Diet Building, our guide explains this is not a meeting place of healthy dishes, but an important government building in Tokyo.

 As we walk along the winding gravel paths, coy fish swim near the surface of the garden ponds, brightly colored butterflies float from flower to flower, perfectly shaped hedges pepper the garden, and visitors throughout the garden silently sketch the view from their bench.
-Then, just as suddenly as we emerged into this enchanted garden, we exit back in the city.
+Just as suddenly as we emerged into this enchanted garden, we exit back into the city.

 Senso-Ji Temple and Nakamise Shopping Street